 Address: 6751 Hollywood Blvd, Los Angeles, CA 90028, USA

-If you’re an optical illusion art fanatic or a a selfie enthusiast, be sure to have your phone and camera ready to take pictures at the Museum of Illusions in Hollywood.
+If you’re an optical illusion art fanatic, you will love the Museum of Illusions in Hollywood.

 The Museum of Illusions offers a fun, interactive experience for adults and kids alike.
 A visitor to the Museum of Illusions is not a passive observer, but a full-fledged participant of the 3D paintings created by the best artists.
 Bring out the kid in ya with 20% off admission using promo code “Journey”.
 Get your tickets now at Museum of Illusions!